stefanvstein/stonehorse.candy/README.md

 The Continuation either contains a final value or another function returning a Continuation.
 The trampoline will call the repeatedly returned continuation function as long as they are returned.
 When the value of `done` is returned the eventually contained final value is returned.
 The functions `done` and `recur` produce the appropriate Continuations, with final value or continuation.

 Three other functions `lazy`, `seq`, and `stop` are used similarly to produce lazy recursion through a the `Iterator` interface.
-The `lazy` function returns a lazy Iterator that generate successive values using a trampoline, the second value of seq.
+The `lazy` function returns a lazy Iterator that generate successive values using a trampoline, the second value of `seq`.

 A lazy higher order map function can be implemented as: